NovemForxuz/IM2073-SimpleSurvey/README.md

 Objectives:
 - Retrieve data from MySQL database using php
-- Data retrieved from php downloaded and displayed on mobile app.
+- Data retrieved from php captured and displayed on mobile app.
 - Mobile responses to survey qns uploaded to database via php

 Test runs: